kbenoit/kbenoit-jekyll-site/_posts/2010-01-13-field-seminar-b-2009-2010-spring-weeks-1-and-2.md

 ### Getting started

 **I have  emailed you papers from a Symposium on interviewing in political science and a paper based on the experience of interviewing in divided societies.
 Please find a fuller bibliography below prepared by Adrian Bunea below.**

 ### Bibliography

-Interviewing techniques â€“ Compiled by Adriana Bunea
+Interviewing techniques " Compiled by Adriana Bunea

   Handbook of interview research: context & method.
 2001.
 Ed.
 By Jaber F. Gubrium, James A. Holstein.
 Sage Publications.